 The Mearns Camera Club takes its name from this now fertile and prosperous area although the bounds of our membership spread outside the definition of the area given above, stretching up to Aberdeen and south to Forfar, and with the sea playing a significant part in our lives and our photography.
-In fact, the picture on our website is of Dunnottar Castle, an iconic fortress on its own promontory thrusting into the North Sea some two miles south of Stonehaven.
+In fact, Dunnottar Castle, an iconic fortress and tourist attraction sits on its own promontory thrusting into the North Sea just two miles south of Stonehaven.

 The Mearns Camera Club

 The Mearns Camera Club is based in the Community Education Centre in Stonehaven.
 We meet every Monday evening from September until April at 7.30pm (please refer to the Syllabus for details).
 These sessions are a mixture of presentations from local expert photographers, competitions, coaching sessions and occasionally excursions for some practical, hands-on photography.
 During the summer, Club members meet twice-monthly for photography in the early morning and evening light.

 The Club runs six monthly internal competitions each year, with a mix of Open and specific theme subjects.
 All these competitions feature both digital projected image and print sections.
 Prints for the print competitions range from those produced in a chemical darkroom to those produced from digital files using a printer.

 In addition, we compete annually in the Grampian Eye against several other Clubs in the Grampian Area.
 We also compete annually in the Angus Cup against Brechin Photographic Society, Carnoustie Camera Club, Carnoustie Photo Group and Kirriemuir Camera Club.